Advancing Applied Analytics This funding programme aims to improve analytical capability in support of health and care services

 - are led by a local/regional NHS or social care provider or commissioning organisation including local authorities, though partnerships with other groups and sectors are welcome

-We don’t focus on specific themes and consider applications from a broad range of areas, provided these can demonstrate improvements in analytical capability.
-We are especially interested in projects that address the capability deficiencies we identified in our recent report Understanding analytical capability in health care.
+We are willing to consider applications on a broad range of topics, provided these can demonstrate how they will lead to improvements in analytical capability.
+We are interested in projects that address the capability deficiencies we identified in our report Understanding analytical capability in health care.
 For example:

 - better understand and structure the problems faced by managers/clinicians